kamilashi/OpenGL-Fun/README.md

 This is a WIP project aimed at familiarizing myself with OpenGL and graphics APIs in general.

-Currently this is just a simple scrolling terrain.
+Currently the jet model is animated flying over a simple scrolling terrain.
+The terrain is generated via the Fractal Brownian Motion and eroded based on the height gradients.

 ![render image](root/assets/images/cover.png "Raw patron count")